Antibiotics DO NOT cure colds and flus.

-Antibiotics fight infections that are caused by bacteria, but they do not treat infections that are caused by a virus.
+Antibiotics fight infections that are caused by bacteria.
+They do not treat infections that are caused by a virus.
 Colds and flu are caused by viruses.
-If you have a viral infection, antibiotics will NOT make you better.
+If you have a viral infection, antibiotics WILL NOT make you better.

-Antibiotics can destroy normal ("healthy") bacteria that live in your body.
-When this happens, symptoms such as nausea and diarrhea may develop, and women can get vaginal yeast infections.
+- Kill normal ("healthy") bacteria that live in your body.
+This may cause nausea and diarrhea.
+Women can get vaginal yeast infections.

 Antibiotics - colds and flu